 - Control buttons are quite small and illegible for some people

 This is yet another great piece from Shark Ninja and at an affordable budget.
 It has a decent styling, with black and silver finishes that can blend perfectly with most of your kitchenware.
 The blender has a generous 72-ounce jar, which you can use to prepare smoothies for a large family and faster.
 It has the exclusive stacked blade technology that usually works on soft and tougher ingredients without a compromise.
-The 6-blade system is also one of the brand’s innovative ideas for ultimate ice crushing.
+The 6-blade system is also one of the brand’s innovative ideas for the ultimate best ice crushing blender under $100.
 Thus, you can make fine Powderly snow from solid ice cubes within seconds.

 This blender packs a 1000-watt motor, which is another great feature when it comes to processing tougher ingredients.
 The machine, however, is not great at grinding coffee beans and other dry grains due to the arrangement of the blades.
 Regardless, it has three variable speeds to offer better control over your blending.
 And a pulse feature to ensure optimal efficiency when making delicate recipes such as vegetable salad that needs no pulverizing.